memgraph/starlink/README.md

 Starlink Demo
 ===
 This demo application simulates and visualizes the Starlink internet constellation.
-It also demonstrates how **Memgraph DB** can be used to find the shortest routing path in such networks.<br />
+It also demonstrates how **MemgraphDB** can be used to find the shortest routing path in such networks.<br />
 To find out more about the subject, read the accompanying [blog post](https://github.com/memgraph/starlink/blob/develop_web/blog-post/blog-post.md).

 <br />